flutter/website/src/docs/development/platform-integration/platform-channels.md

 Next, invoke a method on the method channel, specifying the concrete method to call via the String identifier `getBatteryLevel`.
-The call may fail&mdash;for example if the platform does not support the platform API (such as when running in a simulator), so wrap the `invokeMethod` call in a try-catch statement.
+The call might fail&mdash;for example if the platform does not support the platform API (such as when running in a simulator), so wrap the `invokeMethod` call in a try-catch statement.